 aws ec2 describe-key-pairs

-The above describe-instances and describe-key-pairs commands will likely fail because we did not set our AWS account’s credentials: the access keys and the region.
+commands will likely fail because we did not set our AWS account’s credentials: the access keys and the region.
 This results in a permissions error as credentials are required to access AWS resources such as EC2, S3, and so on (without them AWS CLI does not know which account you are referring to).
-You can enter those manually using the aws configure command.
+You can enter those manually using the aws configure

 As we have not yet configured the instance with the AWS account’s credentials, the ~/.aws/ folder will not be available.
 Now let us go ahead with aws configure.